onekin/WacLine/README.md

 * Additional packages to develop:
   * eslint: `npm install eslint -g`

-# How to create and test your annotation client
+# How to create your annotation client
 > You can follow [this small video](https://go.haritzmedina.com/waclineVideo) that creates a sample extension

 Step 1.
 You can create a product variant in ./Variants/ folder in Eclipse.
 Configure with the features that your annotation client must have to conduct your annotation activity.
 You can view the full documentation of the feature model [here](https://onekin.github.io/WacLine/featureModel/).